Benefits of Bakasana (Crane Pose) and How to do it?

 4. Shift your weight forward and engage your core abdominal muscles.

-6. Now unbend your elbow and let whole body weight carried by palms.
+6. Now unbend your elbow and let your whole body weight be carried by palms.

 7. Maintain steady breathing and focus your gaze on a point to help maintain balance.